-Health Education programs on many college campuses are often no more than an office of one professional staff member whose charge is to disseminate information and resources to students while providing strategies to assist in behavior change in the field of health and wellness.
-There are many resources available to professionals in the field ranging from national organizations, to websites, to groups of health educators who collaborate to gain valuable ideas or share methods that are working on their campuses.
+Health Education programs on many college campuses often consist of a single professional staff member, whose charge is to disseminate information to students and provide strategies to assist in health/wellness behavior change.
+There are many resources available to professionals in the field, ranging from national organizations, to websites, to groups of health educators who collaborate to gain valuable ideas or share methods that are working on their campuses.

 Resources for Health Educators in Higher Education

 - SHAPE America, Society of Health and Physical Educators

 - American School Health Association

 - Eta Sigma Gamma National Health Education Honorary

 - Health Promotion Program Planning with the Social Marketing Approach